nus-cs2113-AY2122S1/ip/docs/README.md

 ### Marking a `Task` as done: `done`

-Marks a task as done.
-To obtain the task index of the task you wish to mark as done, first use the `list` command.
+Marks a `Task` as done.
+To obtain the index of the `Task` you wish to mark as done, first use the `list` command.

 Format: `done TASK_INDEX`